 3. Message Templates

-Message templates should be prepared with specifics which can be rapidly used or altered during incidents, thereby ensuring approved language, structure & consistency.
-These can built to suit the major scenarios identified in the planning process, such as vehicle crashes, hazardous goods spills, etc, saving time with pre-defined communication and response options.
+Message templates should be prepared with specifics your crisis communications team can rapidly use or alter during incidents, thereby ensuring approved language, structure & consistency and lowering the risk of collateral reputational damage.
+These can built to suit the major scenarios identified in the planning process, such as vehicle crashes, hazardous goods spills, natural disasters, etc, saving time with a pre-defined communication plan and response options.

 4. Geo-location and Vehicle Telematics

 GPS supported telematics systems provide complete, up-to-the-minute knowledge of fleet activities in one centralized, web-based interface, helping to improve the efficiency, safety and security of the fleet and drivers.